-As of 30 November 2013, JPY 59.9 billion (USD 585 million) has been donated through National Red Cross and Red Crescent Societies around the world.
+As of 28 November 2014, JPY 100.2 billion has been donated through National Red Cross and Red Crescent Societies around the world.

 For the list of donors for this fund, please check our Operations Update.

-In addition, the State of Kuwait has donated approximately 5 million barrels of crude oil (JPY 40 billion) to support survivors in the affected areas.
+This amount includes the donation from the State of Kuwait in the form of 5 million barrels of crude oil, which has been converted into JPY 40 billion.
 JRCS has remitted these funds to Iwate, Miyagi and Fukushima prefectures which will use the full proceeds towards their recovery programme.

 Donations made directly to the Japanese Red Cross will be distributed to the affected people in the form of cash grants through municipal governments.
 The amount which affected people receive will be based on a benchmark set by a Grant Disbursement Committee, which is run by each affected prefectural government.
 The Japanese Red Cross takes no administrative fees from the funds.